daveythacher/LED_Matrix_RP2040/LED_Matrix/README.md

 ### Multiplex:
 Decoder - experimental

-### Serial/Node:
+### Interface/Node:
 UART - experimental

-### Serial/Protoocl
+### Interface/Protoocl
 Serial - experimental

 ## List of things:
 Planned things:
 - 4-bit LUT to accelerate computation.
-(Removed due to direction shift in support.)
+(Moved to application code.)
 - TCAM to speed up processing/filtering.
-(Removed due to direction shift in support.)
+(Simplified form used.)
 - Portable SIMD operations using standard ALU.
-(Removed due to direction shift in support.)
+(Moved to application code.)
 - Pointers/structures to accelerate computation.
 (Somewhat used.)
 - Wrapper to promote in-order execution.
-(Removed in favor of simplicity.)
+(Not really required.)
 - DMA wrapper to scope system networking.
-(Removed in favor of simplicity.)
+(Logic not large enough for system service.)
 - Watchdog service to failsafe RTOS.
-(Removed in favor of simplicity.)
+(Simplified form used.)
 - Tone to detect errors and possibly correct them.
 (High framerate with acknowledge reduced the value of this.)
 - Multiple copies of bits to enable voting.
 (High framerate with acknowledge reduced the value of this.)
 - Implementing data chunks with checksum below protocol.
 (Hardware flow control reduced the value of this.)
 - Commands and queries for remote control.
-(Planned)
+(Implemented)
 - Synchronous trigger for frame swap and refresh sync.
-(Planned)
+(Implemented)
-- Concurrent libraries for frame, mutex, queue, threads (RTOS), atomic, etc. (Removed in favor of simplicity.)
+- Concurrent libraries for frame, mutex, queue, threads (RTOS), atomic, etc. (Simplification reduced the value of this.)
 - Shift register based vector or ring buffer.
-(Removed ring buffer approach in favor of field extractor.)
+(Somewhat used.)
 - S-PWM algorithm using universal table for increasing color depth.
-(Planned)
+(Moved to application logic.)

 Other things: